nk-coding/gropius-frontend/packages/graph-editor/README.md

 # @gropius/graph-editor

 The `@gropius/graph-editor` is a powerful and customizable graph editor built on top of the [Sprotty](https://github.com/eclipse/sprotty) framework.
 It enables users to view and modify Gropius architecture graphs composed of `ComponentVersions`, `Interfaces`, and `Relations`.
+Further, the editor displays information about issues on `ComponentVersions` and `Interfaces`, and semantic relations between them.

 This package is framework-agnostic and can be integrated into various environments.

 ## Key Features

 - **Graph visualization**: View and interact with a graph of `ComponentVersions`, `Interfaces`, and `Relations`.
+In addition to the architecture, the graph shows issues and their issue relations.
 - **Automatic layouting**: This package provides an API to automatically layout the graph.
 - **Highly customizable**: The editor provides hooks for various lifecycle events like selection changes, layout updates, and relation creation.